suffolklibraries/lgc/content/collections/events/its-not-over-yet-2.md

     type: heading
     attrs:
       level: 2
-    content:
-      -
-        type: text
-        text: 'More about the venue '
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: '303 Projects aims to champion contemporary art in Lowestoft and engage and enrich the community through the promotion and delivery of a high quality contemporary art programme of diverse and inclusive exhibitions, screenings and talks by and with local, national and internationally recognised and renowned artists. '
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'The gallery invites collaboration, exchange and opportunities with local, national and international artists, arts organisations and institutions.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: '303 Projects is a CIC (Community Interest Company) and run for the particular benefit of the Lowestoft community, as well as encourage a broader visiting public to the area.'
-  -
-    type: paragraph
-    content:
-      -
-        type: image
-        attrs:
-          src: 'asset::assets::miscellaneous/303-Projects-1.jpg'
-          alt: '303 Projects Lowestoft'
 cta: |-
   This event is run by 303 projects for more information pleases get in touch via: